Hello and welcome to my new course GIMP for beginners , the complete project-based series.

 Here I have my monogram in here already.
-It’s going to be black and white and it’s going to use the sand spot.
-That sounds fine let’s run it and see what we get.
+It’s going to be black and white and it’s going to use a sand spot.
+That sounds fine, let’s run it and see what we get.
 Oh, that’s interesting and notice it’s not a transparent background so I can overlay this on anything, and the background will show through.

 Still don’t like it though.